G5JDA/SOTAtoADIF/README.md

 ### Installing for Development

 #### Linux
-1. Fork and clone this repository to your development machine.
+1. Fork and git clone this repository to your development machine (do not just download the source zip!!).
 2. Follow the `venv` setup instructions for normal users (there are no special requirements for development).

 #### Windows
 1. Install Python 3.10, pip, and Git (or an IDE that provides these).
-2. Fork and clone this repository to your development machine.
+2. Fork and git clone this repository to your development machine (do not just download the source zip!!).
 3. Set up the `venv` for Python (from repo directory in PowerShell or IDE terminal).
    1. `python -m venv .\venv\`
    2. `pip install -r requirements.txt`